 - CPM (Cost Per Thousand) - The cost you pay for every 1,000 times your ad shows up.

-- CTA (Call to Action) - Your goal for an interaction from a user.
-This could be a Call Now, Book Reservation, Request Information, etc.
+- CTA (Call to Action) - Your strategy to generate an interaction with a user.
+For DMOs, this could be a click-through to a Call Now message, a request for information, etc.